awsdocs/aws-iot-docs/developerguide/rule-destination.md

-# Working with topic rule destinations<a name="rule-destination"></a>
+# Working with HTTP topic rule destinations<a name="rule-destination"></a>

-A destination is a resource that defines where rules engine can route data\.
-The AWS IoT rules engine supports two kinds of destinations: HTTP destinations and VPC destinations\.
-Destinations make it possible for the rules engine to send data to other services that are not natively integrated with AWS IoT\.
-A destination can be reused across rules\.
+An HTTP topic rule destination is a web service to which the rules engine can route data from a topic rule\.
+An AWS IoT Core resource describes the web service for AWS IoT\.
+Topic rule destination resources can be shared by different rules\.

-HTTP destinations might require confirmation or configuration before they can be used\.
-The following paragraphs describe how the confirmation flow for HTTP destinations works\.

-Topic rule destinations are used to verify that you own or have access to the endpoint to which you want to route data\.
-When you create a rule action with an HTTP endpoint \(for example, an `http` action\) or update an existing rule action's endpoint, AWS IoT sends a confirmation message to the endpoint that contains a unique token\.
-To verify your endpoint, you must call `ConfirmTopicRuleDestination` with the token to verify you own or have access to the endpoint\.
-The token is valid for three days, after which you need to create a new `http` action or call the `UpdateTopicRuleDestination` API to restart the confirmation process\.
-You can also confirm your topic rule destination by browsing to `enableUrl` or provide the token from the **Destination** page in the AWS IoT console\.
+Before AWS IoT Core can send data to another web service, it must confirm that it can access the service's endpoint\.

+## HTTP topic rule destination overview<a name="rule-destination-http"></a>

+An HTTP topic rule destination refers to a web service that supports a confirmation URL and one or more data collection URLs\.
+The HTTP topic rule destination resource contains the confirmation URL of your web service\.
+When you configure an HTTP topic rule action, you specify the actual URL of the endpoint that should receive the data along with the web service's confirmation URL\.
+After your destination has been confirmed, the topic rule sends the result of the SQL statement to the HTTPS endpoint \(and not to the confirmation URL\)\.

-When AWS IoT receives the token sent to your endpoint, the HTTP destination is confirmed\.
-You must enable the destination before it can be used by rules engine\.
-A destination can be in one of the following states:
+An HTTP topic rule destination can be in one of the following states:

 ENABLED
-The destination is enabled\.
+The destination has been confirmed and can be used by a rule action\.
 A destination must be in the `ENABLED` state for it to be used in a rule\.
-You can only enable a destinations in DISABLED status\.
+You can only enable a destination that's in DISABLED status\.

 DISABLED
-The destination has been confirmed but disabled\.
+The destination has been confirmed but it can't be used by a rule action\.
 This is useful if you want to temporarily prevent traffic to your endpoint without having to go through the confirmation process again\.
-You can only disable a destinations in ENABLED status\.
+You can only disable a destination that's in ENABLED status\.

 IN\_PROGRESS
 Confirmation of the destination is in progress\.